top of page

 His lover was Tingis and with her he gave life to two daughters.

-They say that any travellers who passed through his land were forced to compete with him in a wrestling match.
-And all of those, he killed and out of all the human skulls he axed, he built a temple for his father.
+Any wanderer passing through was compelled into a grueling wrestling match with him.
+A trial where defeat was met with demise.
+From the human skulls he collected in this grim contest, he fashioned an awe-inspiring temple, a monument to his father.
 A most magnificent temple, resounding the human folly of empty heads stacked one on top of another in Poseidon’s great hall.
 No one was stronger than Anteus, and the skulls mounted higher and higher.

 This work is made in conjunction with the M'zora stone circle, and is told to anyone who wants to hear the story.
 Contact me to book a telling.